su2code/su2code.github.io/_tutorials/compressible_flow/Aachen_Turbine/Aachen_Turbine.md

 ### Background

 This example uses a 3D one and a half turbine stage encompassing one stator, one rotor and a downstream stator, equal to the first one.
-Consequently, the case requires multiple frame of reference to account for the rotor rotation
+Consequently, the case requires multiple frame of reference to account for the rotation of the rotor.

 ### Problem Setup